A bad company reputation can lead to negative reviews and bad press, which can adversely affect your business’s bottom line. Here's why.

 In an economy where 70% to 80% of market value comes from hard-to-assess intangible assets such as brand equity, intellectual capital, and goodwill, organizations are especially vulnerable to anything that damages their reputations.

-To lead a successful business, executives must understand the importance of engaging employees, deepening customer relationships, and attracting investors, but it is the savviest executives that also know that what these stakeholders say about their company is equally as important to their bottom line.
+To lead a successful business, executives know the importance of engaging employees, deepening customer relationships, and attracting investors.
+However, the savviest executives also understand that what these stakeholders say about their company is equally important to their bottom line.
 That’s where your company’s reputation comes into play.

-A good reputation can be a strong foundation for your company, while a bad company reputation can negatively affect your company in countless ways.
+A good reputation can be a strong foundation for your company, while a bad company reputation can negatively affect your business in countless ways.

-- Fox Entertainment Group: In 2017, a year after Fox News CEO Roger Ailes resigned amid allegations of sexual misconduct, Fox Entertainment Group, the parent company of Fox News Channel, found itself in the middle of a scandal revolving around revelations that Bill O’Reilly — host of one of the network’s most popular shows — had spent up to $13 million settling multiple sexual harassment allegations.
-This bad press led to O’Reilly’s ouster and the show’s cancellation.
+• Fox Entertainment Group: A year after Fox News CEO Roger Ailes resigned amid allegations of sexual misconduct, Fox Entertainment Group, the parent company of Fox News Channel, found themselves embroiled in a scandal revolving around revelations that Bill O’Reilly — at the time, host of one of the network’s most popular shows — had spent up to $13 million settling multiple sexual harassment allegations.
+This bad press led to O’Reilly’s ouster, the show’s cancellation, and a major black eye for Fox.

-- National Football League: Between 2016 and 2017, America’s most popular sport took a hit in ratings as a result of a bad reputation stemming from multiple controversies colliding at the same time.
-The NFL found itself answering questions about why it took more than 20 years to acknowledge the long-term effects of head injuries, while simultaneously experiencing a growing politicization around the sport that led to protests during pre-game national anthems.
-As a result, the NFL saw its viewership for nationally televised games dip from more than 18 million viewers in 2015 to 16.5 million in 2016 and 15 million in 2017.
+• National Football League: Between 2016 and 2017, America’s most popular sport took a hit in ratings, stemming from multiple controversies emerging at the same time.
+The NFL found itself answering questions about why it took more than two decades to acknowledge the long-term effects of head injuries and the prevalence of Chronic Traumatic Encephalopathy (CTE), while simultaneously facing the growing politicization around the sport and protests during pre-game national anthems.
+As a result, the NFL saw its viewership dip from more than 18 million viewers in 2015 to 15 million in 2017.

-- United Airlines: When a video of a passenger being forcibly removed from his seat on a United Airlines plane went viral in 2017, there was outrage across the country.
-United Airlines CEO Oscar Munoz did not handle the matter well and, as a result, United saw its stock drop 4% in the days following the incident.
-That equates to as much as $1 billion of the company’s market value lost.
+• United Airlines: In 2017, a video of a passenger being forcibly removed from his seat on a United Airlines flight went viral, and outrage erupted across the country.
+Even then-President Donald Trump critiqued the move.
+United Airlines CEO Oscar Munoz did not handle the matter well, even going so far as to blame the passenger.
+As the story unfolded, it was revealed that the passenger was being removed in order to allow employees to fly.
+Munoz finally walked back his statements and approach, but the damage was done.
+United saw its stock drop 4% in the days following the incident, which equates to as much as $1 billion of United Airline’s market value lost.

 What happens when you have a bad reputation?